I want Azalea to feel like you,

 will remind you again why we take off sprinting,

-for the keys to the hidden boxes -
+with the keys to the hidden boxes -

 to the safe place,